 Appeals have to be lodged within two months of the notification of the decision to the person concerned or failure to act.
 If the appellant is not the addressee of the decision, the appeal has to be lodged within two months of the day on which the decision became known to the appellant.

-Any appeal request can be submitted directly to the Registrar of the Board of Appeal.
+Any appeal should be submitted directly to the Registrar of the Board of Appeal.

-For the convenience of the appelants an aid is provided when submitting an appeal.
-You can find it here
+For the convenience of the appellants an aid is provided when submitting an appeal.
+You can find the Appeal Form here.

 The use of this appeal sample template is not compulsory.
 It is given indicatively to help when drafting an appeal.

-If appelants do not wish to use it, they are strongly encouraged to include all appropriate information in their own appeal document.
+If appellants do not wish to use it, they are strongly encouraged to include all appropriate information in their own appeal document.

 Appeals and Arbitration requests are to be send by email

 An appeal fee would have to be paid if the findings of the Board of Appeal do not find the appeal admissible or well-founded and do not confirm the Agency’s decision.

 The Board of Appeal consists of a Chairman and from two to five members.

 The members of the Board of Appeal are appointed by the Management Board of the Agency, from a list of qualified experts drawn up by the Commission following an open and transparent selection procedure.
 They are appointed for 4 years.